bstone108/pt-battery-widget/README.md

 the battery communicates over ic2 which in most distrobutions requires root. pi-top has a script for pulling battery info via commands so at most we just need this plugin to parse data from the script,  at best we could use ic2 to get info ourselves.

+to install pt-battery script this project will be pulling data from as well as hub and brightness controls into raspbian use the following commands to add official pi-top repository: wget http://apt.pi-top.com/add && chmod +x add && sudo ./add && rm add sudo apt-get update && sudo apt-get install pt-battery pt-hub-controller -y

 calling /usr/bin/pt-battery output when discharging
 State: Discharging
 Remaining time: 656 mins